 If you’ve always wanted to know how show homes and hotels make their bedrooms look so positively irresistible, the truth is that the magic lies in the bedding and the how-to-dress-a-bed know-how.
 Perfectly crisp and inviting, ultra-plush and fabulously sophisticated – it’s a look that anyone would want to recreate at home and, thankfully, there are lots of tips and tricks to help you master the show bed look.
-Follow this expert guide on dressing your bed with style and comfort.
+Follow this expert guide on how to dress a bed with style and comfort.

 1. Oxford pillowcase